kxdang/kiendang.me/content/blog/106-year-end-2020/index.md

 I look forward to learning without the pressure of having to generate my numbers at the end of every month.

-I will definitely continue to improve my skills.
-I'm looking forward to see if this approach will be more productive for me over the course of 2021.
+I will definitely continue to improve my skills amd change the approach on how to be productive for 2021.

 ## <center>My 2020 accomplishments:</center>